ice-wzl/TRACKER/README.md

 - If you find a bug, please open an Issue or submit a PR, happy to accept PRs!

 ## TO DO
-- add ability to modify any data after processing except notes!!! important notes are not allowed to be changed
+- add ability to modify any data after processing except notes. important notes are not allowed to be changed
+- fix css from overflowing in notes
-- change search by project in notes to each off entity, once notes are pushed it becomes too much data
+- have notes search start collapsed, too much data